 Our Lord Jesus Christ, true God and true Man, loves us so much that He died on the cross for us. “‘…[T]he Sacred Heart of Jesus, pierced by our sins and for our salvation (cf. Jn.
-19:34), ‘is quite rightly considered the chief sign and symbol of that … love with which the divine Redeemer continually loves the eternal Father and all human beings’ (Haurietis Aquas) without exception” (Catechism of the Catholic Church, #478).
+19:34), ‘is quite rightly considered the chief sign and symbol of that … love with which the divine Redeemer continually loves the eternal Father and all human beings’ (Haurietis Aquas) without exception” (, #478).

 In Our Lord’s revelations to St. Margaret Mary Alacoque in the 17th century, He said: “Behold this Heart, which has so loved men that It has spared nothing, even to exhausting and consuming Itself, in order to testify Its love.
 In return, I receive from the greater part [of humanity] only ingratitude, by their irreverence and sacrilege, and by the coldness and contempt they have for Me in this Sacrament of Love” [Holy Communion].
 It is for this reason I ask thee that the first Friday after the octave of the Blessed Sacrament, be appropriated to a special feast to honor My Heart by receiving Communion on that day, and making reparation for the indignity that It [My Heart] has received.
 And I promise that My Heart shall dilate to pour out abundantly the influences of My Love on all who will render It this honor or will obtain My Heart being given this honor.”

 Reparation is part of the wonderful devotion to the Most Sacred Heart.
 Every time we sin, we offend our dear Lord, who loves us more than we can imagine.